22388o/LNPBP-00xx/lnpbp-00xx.md

 ## Copyright

-This document is licensed under the Creative Commons CC0 1.0 Universal license.
+This document is licensed under the MIT l license.

 ## Test vectors